-- 28 In an Election Year, the Annual Meeting shall be held on or within 14 days following the day on which the Councillors elected take office. - 29 In year other than an Election Year, the Annual Meeting shall be held on such day in May as the Council decides. - 30 If no other time is fixed, the Annual Meeting shall commence at 18:00. - 31 The first business conducted at the Annual Meeting shall be the election of the Council Chairman and Vice-Chairman. - 32 In an Election Year, if the current Council Chairman has not been re-elected as a Councillor, they shall not have an original vote in respect of the election of the new Council Chairman but shall give a casting vote in the case of an equality of votes. - 33 Following the election of the Council Chairman and Vice-Chairman the business of the Annual Meeting shall include: - in an Election Year, delivery by the Councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date: - delivery by the Council Chairman and Vice-Chairman of their acceptance of office forms unless the Council resolves for this to be done at a later date; - 33.3 confirmation of the accuracy of the minutes of the last Council Meeting; - receipt of the minutes or draft minutes of Committee Meetings since the last Council Meeting; - 33.5 the continuation, creation or dissolution of Bodies; - 33.6 the appointment of Members to Bodies; - 33.7 the appointment of Committee Chairmen by Voting Members of that Committee; - the appointment of representatives to outside bodies, committees, etc; - determining the time and place of Council Meetings and Standing Committee Meetings up to and including the next Annual Meeting; - 33.10 in an Election Year, either: - a Resolution with regard to the Council exercising the general power of competence; or - a decision whether to make arrangements with a view to the Council becoming eligible to exercise the general power of competence; - 33.11 such other business as shall have been agreed between the Clerk and the Council Chairman and/or any other Councillor as is appropriate.
+- 26 In an Election Year, the Annual Meeting shall be held on or within 14 days following the day on which the Councillors elected take office. - 27 In year other than an Election Year, the Annual Meeting shall be held on such day in May as the Council decides. - 28 If no other time is fixed, the Annual Meeting shall commence at 18:00. - 29 The first business conducted at the Annual Meeting shall be the election of the Council Chairman and Council Vice-Chairman. - 30 In an Election Year, if the current Council Chairman has not been re-elected as a Councillor, they shall not have an original vote in respect of the election of the new Council Chairman but shall give a casting vote in the case of an equality of votes. - 31 Following the election of the Council Chairman and Council Vice-Chairman the business of the Annual Meeting shall include: - in an Election Year, delivery by the Councillors of their acceptance of office forms unless the Council Resolves for this to be done at a later date; - delivery by the Council Chairman and Council Vice-Chairman of their acceptance of office forms unless the Council Resolves for this to be done at a later date; - 31.3 confirmation of the accuracy of the draft Minutes of the last Council Meeting; - receipt of the Minutes or draft Minutes of Committee Meetings since the last Council Meeting; - 31.5 the continuation, creation or dissolution of Bodies; - 31.6 the appointment of Members to Bodies; - other than for F&GP (where the Council Chairman chairs the Committee) the appointment of Standing Committee Chairmen by Voting Members of each Standing Committee; - 31.8 the appointment of representatives to Outside Bodies, committees, etc;

+- determination of the time and place of Council Meetings and Standing Committee Meetings up to and including the next Annual Meeting, to be detailed in the Calendar; - 31.10 in an Election Year, either: - 31.10.1 a Resolution with regard to the Council exercising the General Power Of Competence; or - a decision whether to make arrangements with a view to the Council becoming eligible to exercise the General Power Of Competence; - 31.11 such other business as shall have been agreed between the Clerk and the Council Chairman and/or any other Councillor as is appropriate.